zlatozar/c_lang_project/Docs/C_code_style.md

 ## Functions

+- It is important to know that functions are not always inlined even if declared as such.
 - Every function which may have access from outside its module, must include function *prototype* (or *declaration*)
 - Function name must be lowercase, optionally separated with underscore `_` character
 ```c